drblue9001/blockchain-backpack/part1.md

 ## Introduction to Ethereum

 Most people have at least heard of [Bitcoin][bitcoin], and think it a currency.
-A better model would be to think of it as a secure, shared ledger that has hard coded rules for dealing with a specific currency.
-Ethereum is one of the many "Bitcoin 2.0" projects being developed to expand the use of secure, distributed ledgers to other purposes.
+A better model would be to think of it as a secure, shared database that has hard coded rules for dealing with a specific currency.
+Ethereum is one of the many "Bitcoin 2.0" projects being developed to expand the use of authenticated, distributed databases to other purposes.

-Instead of having hard coded rules for how to transact the bitcoin currency, Ethereum has a Turing complete scripting language describing how an individuas transactions shoud change the ledger, often described as a "Smart Contract".
-A user, identified by a public/private keypair, can deploy a contract (a small program) to the Ethereum blockchain.
-The contract then has an address, and will manage its own state as programmed when users send digitally signed messages to it.
+Instead of having hard coded rules for how to transact the bitcoin currency, Ethereum has a Turing complete scripting language describing how an individual transaction should change the ledger.
+A user, identified by a public/private keypair, can deploy a small program (called a contract) to the Ethereum blockchain.
+This program then has an address, and will manage its own state as programmed when users send digitally signed messages to it.

 (For a more technical introduction to the system, please see the [Ethereuem whitepaper][whitepaper].
 Most of the code samples in this document are written in [Solidity][sol].)